 We are pleased to present this webinar as one part of our 4-part Thin Film Measurements Series, in which our experts provide the information manufacturers need about leading-edge nanomechanical testing technology for thin films measurement, complete with use case studies for a range of industrial applications.

-Fracture toughness is an indicator of a material’s ability to resist crack propagation, regardless of its size or shape and the stress applied to the crack itself.
-Precise fracture toughness measurement is increasingly important in industrial applications because of the trend towards thinner, stronger films; high strength thin film structure materials become more fragile with increasing strength
+Fracture toughness is an indicator of a material’s ability to resist crack propagation, regardless of crack’s size or shape and the stress applied to the crack itself.
+Precise fracture toughness measurement is increasingly important in industrial applications because of the trend towards thinner, stronger films; high-strength thin-film materials become more fragile with increasing strength

 With the continual decrease of material thickness and increase of structural complexities, accurately measuring thin film fracture toughness has become a major focus of—and challenge to—manufacturers' failure analysis processes.